DaniRuizPerez/Pygame2D/README.md

 Pyglet/Pygame 2D Game
 ============

-This was a project for the videogames course in my senior year of my undergrad in computer science at UDC (Spain).
+This was a project for the video games course in my senior year of my undergrad in computer science at UDC (Spain).
 The 43 pages report (Spanish) can be viewed [here](https://github.com/DaniRuizPerez/Pygame/blob/master/Report.pdf) for further explanations.

 A video showing the game can be viewed [here](https://github.com/DaniRuizPerez/Pygame/blob/master/VideoDemo.mp4) for further explanations.